East15 essex students at loughton freshers fair talking

-The University has many different options for campus accommodation and can provide accommodation to cater for most needs.
+The University offers lots of different types of accommodation (studio flats, ensuite bathroom, shared bathrooms and kitchens etc) at different prices depending on your budget and can provide accommodation to cater for most needs.
 Check out their webpages here to see the different accommodation options on offer.

-The University’s terms and conditions for Accommodation can be found on the Accommodation Office website.
-It outlines the terms of your offer of accommodation like a tenancy agreement.
-The University Accommodation is for a fixed period.
-For Undergraduate students it's usually 39 weeks and for Postgraduate students it's usually 50 weeks.
+The University’s Terms and Conditions for Accommodation outlines the terms of your offer of accommodation like a tenancy agreement.
+University Accommodation is for a fixed period.
+For Undergraduate students it's usually 39 weeks and for Postgraduate students it's usually 50 weeks, although you may also be able to arrange accommodation for the duration of your studies.

 The University Accommodation fees are usually charged termly around the time of student finance payments.
 They're based on the cost per week for your accommodation and include all bills and rates that would normally be paid separately in private tenancies.